JoelGrayson/Homework-Checker/README.md

 ## For Developers
+Edit `alter page/src`.
+Load unpacked in `chrome://extensions` for the `Homework Checker/` directory.
 ### Alter Page
 Run `gulp dev` for a readable development mode or `gulp prod` for a production mode